-- Files may be included with the syntax <?lsmb include template\name ?>where templatename is the name of the template within the current template directory (usually templates/\$username/).
-Note that for LATEX templates, the input or include functionalities might be better suited for many many things. - Cannot be used with conditionals - Filenames cannot use slashes (/) or .. due to directory transversal considerations. - Files can force other files to be included, but the same file cannot be included more than once.
+- Files may be included with the syntax <%include template\name%>where templatename is the name of the template within the current template directory (usually templates/\$username/) - Cannot be used with conditionals - Filenames cannot use slashes (/) or .. due to directory transversal considerations. - Files can force other files to be included, but the same file cannot be included more than once.